 - In a separate larger bowl mix together the yogurt, sugar, egg, grated apple, pecan nut and cinnamon.

 - Add the dry flour mixture from the first bowl to the larger bowl and fold the ingredients together.

-- Spoon the muffin mixture into silicon muffin trays, just enough mixture to fill ¾ of each hole.
+- Spoon the muffin mixture into the muffin trays, just enough mixture to fill ¾ of each hole.

 - Bake for 15 – 20 minutes in the centre of an oven until risen and brown.
-Check the centre of one with a tooth pick to ensure it comes out clear, and is therefore cooked through.
+Check the centre of one with a wooden skewer to ensure it comes out clear, and is therefore cooked through.

-- Allow to cool in the silicon muffin trays and then transfer to a wire rack.
+- Allow to cool a little in the muffin trays and then transfer onto a wire rack.

 - Once cooled mix the icing sugar with the water and spoon over the top of each muffin equally.